NetLogo/View2.5D/readme.md

 > Updates only the turtle-view window with the specified title (if any).
 > The turtle-set selector must be supplied to refresh the set of turtles.

+- view2.5d:get-z-scale {Title: String}
+> This *reporter* primitive must be called from the Observer context.
+> Returns the current z-scale of the turtle-view or patch-view window with the specified title (if any).

+- view2.5d:set-z-scale {Title: String} {Double: new z-scale}
+> This *command* primitive must be called from the Observer context.
+> Updates only the turtle-view or patch-view window with the specified title (if any).
+> The view is now displayed with the new z-scale.

+- view2.5d:set-turtle-stem-thickness {Title: String} {Double: thickness}
+> This *command* primitive must be called from the Observer context.
+> Updates only the turtle-view window with the specified title (if any).
+> Turtles are now drawn with "pins" or "stems" that have the specified thickness (instead of the hairline default)

+- view2.5d:set-turtle-stem-thickness {Title: String} {Double: thickness}
+> This *command* primitive must be called from the Observer context.
+> Updates only the turtle-view window with the specified title (if any).
+> Turtles are now drawn with "pins" or "stems" that have the specified thickness (instead of the hairline default)

+- view2.5d:set-observer-perspective {Title: String} {Double: heading} {Double: pitch}
+> This *command* primitive must be called from the Observer context.
+> Updates only the turtle-view window with the specified title (if any).
+> The observer's angular perspective (the place on an imaginary sphere at the zoom distance is updated to obey heading & pitch given)

+- view2.5d:get-observer-perspective {Title: String}
+> This *reporter* primitive must be called from the Observer context.
+> Returns a list reflecting the observer's angular perspective { heading pitch } (the place on an imaginary sphere at the zoom distance is updated to obey heading & pitch given)

 ####OTHER LESS IMPORTANT PRIMITIVES:

 - view2.5d:remove-patch-view {Title: String}